oneda538/ltspice-measurement-capture/readme.txt

 or in a xlsx format (default).
 The xlsx option has a freeze panes and auto filter applied.
 This is decided via a command line parameter.

-The default run time option is below:
+The default run time option (for me in Win 7) is below:
 LT_meas_to_csv.exe -t xlsx C:\Users\{username}\AppData\Local\Temp